fightling/jobber/README.md

 Saved database into file 'jobber.json'
 ```

-As you can see *jobber* tells you that it began with a new database in a file called `jobber.json` in my home directory and has started a new job which end is still left open.
+As you can see *jobber* tells you that it began with a new database in a file called `jobber.json` in the current directory and has started a new job which end is still left open.
 It also assures you that changes were written into that file.

-If you use a shell which provides color, start time will be green and end time will be purple for better reading but in this README which is written in *Markdown* format sadly this can not be visualized.
+If you use a shell which provides color, start time will be green and end time will be purple for better reading but in this `README.md` which is written in *Markdown* format sadly this can not be visualized.

 We can check what we have done by using the list option `-l` (see also later in section *List View*):